 The average cost of a crown without insurance is between $1,000 to $3,500⁵.
 Metal crowns usually may cost less than ceramic or porcelain tooth-colored crowns.
 This estimate doesn’t typically include any additional procedures that may need to be done, such as root canal treatment or anesthesia.
 It also doesn’t typically include the cost of replacing your crowns after 10 to 15 years though results vary depending upon your unique consideration.

 Dental insurance can help you cover the cost of dental crown treatment.
 Dental crowns are typically categorized as a major procedure.
-Many dental insurance plans, such as Guardian Direct® Gold and Silver plans, respectively cover a percentage of the cost of dental crowns at up to 50% after a waiting period and subject to maximum premium requirements.
+Many dental insurance plans, such as Guardian Direct® Achiever and Core plans, respectively cover a percentage of the cost of dental crowns at up to 50% after a waiting period and subject to maximum premium requirements.
 This puts the average cost of a dental crown with insurance closer to $500 to $1,750.

 Be sure to review your insurance plan carefully, as some types of dental crowns may not be covered by your dental insurance.
 Dental insurance also usually does not cover elective or cosmetic procedures.
 If you’re looking to get a crown on a tooth that does not need it simply to improve your smile, or if you choose to get a certain type of crown that your dental insurance doesn’t cover, you may be responsible to pay the full cost of treatment even if you have dental insurance.